 gregorio de masi

-Freelance illustrator at gregoriodemasi.com.
-Illustrations for published books, Digital 2D/3D art for film and gaming, 3D project renderings, event marketing materials, logos.
-Fine Art paintings on canvas and wood for restaurants and private collectors.
+Freelance illustrator, designer and painter at gregoriodemasi.com.
+Illustrations for published books, digital 2D/3D project renderings, event marketing materials, logos.
+Paintings on canvas and wood for restaurants, hotels, and private collectors.

 “Gregorio de Masi has been an inspiration to many and has a way of capturing his audience’s attention with a realism and experience that makes you feel a sense of wonderment and connection to the art displayed.” - Visual News

 "In the world of Gregorio de Masi... painted images of whales and shipwrecks; patterns of dark stained wood; and sections of copper piping all mesh together in a dreamlike combination of the organic and industrial." - All The City Lights